surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 1.9.0-b.1 =
+= 1.9.0-rc.1 =

-(2018/09/15) Refactored the BuddyPress integration modules to support ajax queries in the new BuddyPress templates (Pro version).
+(2018/09/15) Added a new "Reload Default Buttons HTML" button on the SSO &gt; Responsive Buttons settings page.
+Refactored the BuddyPress integration modules to support ajax queries in the new BuddyPress templates (Pro version).
 Fixed the pre/after text filter action hook names.

 = 1.8.1 =